conradakunga/Blog/_posts/2024-12-23-advanced-customizaton-of-the-display-of-dates-in-c.md

 dateTimeFormat.MonthGenitiveNames = dateTimeFormat.MonthGenitiveNames.OrderBy(x => Random.Shared.Next(11)).ToArray();
 ```

-Every time your run this code the days of the week and the months will be set in a random order.
+Every time your run this code the abbreviated days of the week and the month names will be set in a **random order**.
 To be truly thorugh, you need to also set the [DayNames](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.datetimeformatinfo.daynames?view=net-9.0) and the [AbbreviatedMonthGenitiveNames](https://learn.microsoft.com/en-us/dotnet/api/system.globalization.datetimeformatinfo.abbreviatedmonthgenitivenames?view=net-9.0).
 You also need to ensure that the `DayNames` and the `AbbreviatedDayNames` sort in the same random order, and will the `MonthGenitiveNames` and `AbbreviatedMonthGenitiveNames`.

 Happy hacking!